enebular/enebular-runtime-agent/tools/updater/README.md

 ## Options

 The most commonly used options are shown below.
+These options can be used both with the bash script and directly with the updater app itself.

 ```sh
 OPTION                       DESCRIPTION